-GP10: Comprehensive Individual proposals must conform to a con Development order to make the most effective and effici GP11: Affordable The Authority will require proposals for de Housing more dwellings to provide a proportion of housing.
-GP18: Public Realm Any proposal should consider the relations and Public Art realm and should enhance where possible.
-IP1: Renewable Energy Proposals for renewable energy installation production will be supported where they can be satisfa proposed development.
-IP6: Transport Development proposals that encourage a r Infrastructure and Centres and the Main Centre Outer Areas Support Facilities with other relevant policies of the Island D IP7: Private and Development proposals in Local Centres Communal Car Parking bicycle parking as set out in the Suppler and Traffic Impact Assessment, as well as When determining the level of car and n type of development proposed and its imp surrounding uses, and existing road netwo cyclists and to the public transport will be t Bicycle parking should be provided at one habitable rooms) plus 1 space per 8 dwellin ID0.
-Highway Cafaty per dwelling (3 or more habitable rooms) p IP9: Highway Safety, The public road network's ability to cope w Accessibility and Capacity required to the highway, and the access re- IP11: Small Scale Infrastructure Proposals for small-scale infrastructure pro Provision contribute to the maintenance and suppor FIOVISION the applicant being required to demonstra buildings, apparatus and support structure l bunungs, apparatus anu support structure draft Quantock Cottage SPG 2019 mprehensive scheme for the whole site or area in cient use of land.
+GP10: Comprehensive Development Individual proposals must conform to a comprehensive scheme for the whole site or area in order to make the most effective and efficient use of land.
+GP11: Affordable Housing The Authority will require proposals for development resulting in a net increase of 20 or more dwellings to provide a proportion of the developable area of the site for affordable housing.
+GP18: Public Realm and Public Art Any proposal should consider the relationship between the development and the public realm and should enhance where possible.
+IP1: Renewable Energy production Proposals for renewable energy installations (and ancillary and associated development) will be supported where they can be satisfactorily incorporated into the built form of the proposed development.
+IP6: Transport Infrastructure and Support Facilities Development proposals that encourage a range of travel options to and within the Main Centres and the Main Centre Outer Areas will be supported, where they are compatible with other relevant policies of the Island Development Plan.
+IP7: Private and Communal Car Parking Development proposals in Local Centres will be expected to meet the standards for bicycle parking as set out in the Supplementary Planning Guidance: Parking Standards and Traffic Impact Assessment, as well as making appropriate provision for car parking.
+When determining the level of car and motorcycle parking appropriate to the site, the type of development proposed and its impacts on the character of the surrounding area, surrounding uses, and existing road network as well as its accessibility for pedestrian and cyclists and to the public transport will be taken into account.
+Bicycle parking should be provided at one secure covered space per dwelling (less than 3 habitable rooms) plus 1 space per 8 dwellings for visitors or 2 secured covered cycle spaces per dwelling (3 or more habitable rooms) plus 1 space per 8 dwellings for visitors.
+IP9: Highway Safety, Accessibility and Capacity The public road network's ability to cope with increased demand, physical alterations required to the highway, and the access requirements of all people will be considered.
+IP11: Small Scale Infrastructure Provision Proposals for small-scale infrastructure provision will be supported where this would contribute to the maintenance and support of efficient and sustainable infrastructure, the applicant being required to demonstrate that the sharing or co-location of facilities, buildings, apparatus and support structures is not practically possible.